MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_d3dddicb_submitcommandtohwqueue.md

 ## -description

-A structure that holds information to queue hardware flags.
+A structure that holds information to queue hardware.

 ## -struct-fields